Within There is but One Abode

 Blas Aparecido’s “Altares portables” are items of clothing embroidered with devotional images that arise from out of what the artist calls a ‘frenzy of faiths’.
 Sacred and pagan figures that evoke the presence of the Virgin of Itati, Gauchito Gil and Gilda cohabit with numerous other symbols and ornaments to create a kind of shield with which to protect oneself from misery and express faith.
 Sequins, embroidery, fake pearls, beads and discs combine with personal and found objects and are exhibited with fragments from prayers, poems and thoughts.
 This vast range of materials and references is sewn together by hand by Aparecido, for whom the embroidery process is also a period of devotion.
 The coming together of these elements creates desires and promises that transform the clothing and accessories we wear into ‘towers of cosmic energy’ built from out of genuine, personal belief.

-A graduate in Advertising and Strategic Communications, a Graphic and Advertising Designer, Blas Aparecido began making artistic interventions in unconventional settings in both public and private spaces in 2013.
+Blas Aparecido (Corrientes, 1976) is a graduate in Advertising and Strategic Communications, a Graphic and Advertising Designer, began making artistic interventions in unconventional settings in both public and private spaces in 2013.
 These have addressed spirituality, religiosity, the diversity of faith, the ritual action of religious syncretism and its manifestations in artistic practice.
 Among other activities, he has worked as an assistant to Santiago Bengolea on the Gallery Web project and has participated regionally and nationally in solo and collective exhibitions.
 He currently works in cultural management as coordinator of the El Quiosquito space, in Resistencia, Chaco Province.

 Soledad Dahbar at the exhibition Within There Is But One Abode